 Marker are now a well established brand in Freeride touring bindings, with their popular Kingpin model.
 However, for the 18/19 season they also launched their first super lightweight touring binding, aimed at dedicated lightweight ski tourers, as opposed to freeriders.

 I’ve been putting a pair of the new Marker Alpinist bindings through the grinder over the winter on some of our more strenuous trips, so they’ve now been skied everywhere from the Alps to the Caucasus and from Armenia to Arctic Norway.
 What did I think?
-Well, put it this way – I’ve been sufficiently impressed with their performance, ease of use and durability and I’m going to be skiing on them all next winter too, so definitely a big thumbs up!
+Well, put it this way – I’ve been sufficiently impressed that I’m going to be skiing on them next winter too, so definitely a big thumbs up!

 On to details – although there’s nothing revolutionary about the Alpinist, it’s a very well designed and executed package and there’s not really anything else around with a comparable weight that shares all of the same features.